nickmflorin/happybudget-api/tests/ReadMe.md

 logic that each factory provides such that other business logic can be incorporated via features of the [pytest](https://docs.pytest.org/en/latest/contents.html#toc) ecosystem.

+This means that in our tests, we do not directly import the factory classes themselves.
+Instead, we use [pytest](https://docs.pytest.org/en/latest/contents.html#toc) fixtures that we have created that wrap the factory class such that it can be used as a [pytest](https://docs.pytest.org/en/latest/contents.html#toc) fixture and has access to the resources of the [pytest](https://docs.pytest.org/en/latest/contents.html#toc) ecosystem.

 ##### Example